1098-T FAQ

 Payments for courses for which no academic credit is offered, even if the student is otherwise enrolled in a degree program.

-Enrolled student is a nonresident alien unless requested by the student.
+An enrolled student is a nonresident alien unless requested by the student.

 Students whose qualified tuition and related expenses are entirely waived or paid entirely with grants/scholarships.